Wills, Trusts & Probate

 What is the difference between a will and a trust?

-It is recommended to review your estate plan every few years or after major life events such as marriage, divorce, birth of a child, or significant changes in assets.
-Regular updates ensure that your plan remains aligned with your current wishes and complies with any changes in laws.
-Staying proactive helps avoid unintended consequences and keeps your family protected.
+It is wise to review your estate plan every few years and after major life events like marriage, divorce, birth of a child, or significant changes in finances.
+Regular reviews ensure beneficiary designations, account titling, and document language remain aligned with your current wishes and circumstances.
+Staying proactive helps identify needed updates before they become urgent.
+Legal and tax rules can also change over time, so periodic review allows you to adapt the plan and avoid unintended consequences for your heirs and appointed decision makers.

 If you die without a will in California, your estate will be distributed according to state intestacy laws, which may not reflect your personal wishes.
-This can lead to unintended beneficiaries receiving assets and potential legal disputes.
-Creating a will ensures that your assets are distributed as you intend and can provide instructions for guardianship of minor children.
+These rules determine which relatives inherit and in what shares, which can lead to outcomes that differ from what you might have intended.
+Dying without a will can also create additional delays and potential disputes among family members.
+Creating a will or a broader estate plan allows you to specify guardianship for children, designate beneficiaries, and provide instructions that align with your values and priorities.

 Leave a Reply